Industry Leader Breakfast

 You Be the Judge—Top Staffing Cases From 2018

 Eric H. Rumbaugh, Esq., partner, Michael Best & Friedrich LLP

-James M. Nicholas, Esq., partner and litigation attorney, Foley & Lardner LLP
+Donald W. Schroeder, Esq., partner and labor and employment attorney, Foley & Lardner LLP

 Back by popular demand—but also honed for maximum value to participants—this interactive session features leading staffing company attorneys who will argue their cases and then it’s up to you to decide the verdict.
 The lawyers will present the facts and legal arguments from some of the most important staffing litigation of the past year.
 Will your verdicts agree with those of the courts?
 A valuable experience for seasoned attorneys as well as staffing professionals sharpening their legal expertise, this session delivers strategies and takeaways that are relevant specifically to staffing and recruiting companies, making it a can’t-miss experience.
 If you were at this highly rated session at a previous ASA Staffing Law Conference, come back to hear all new cases!

 Alden J. Bianchi, Esq., member, Mintz, Levin, Cohn, Ferris, Glovsky & Popeo PC